 - Check the CPU temperature.

-2] See CPU Temp with third-party apps
+2] With third-party apps

 The above procedure is not much user-friendly as you need to stop working and restart the PC to check the temperature.
 Additionally, you are unable to monitor the same over time because UEFI displays a one-time snapshot.
 That’s why most of the users prefer to use third-party tools.